Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

-The $\dzeta$ results are converted to $\kt$ results, Fig.~\ref{fig3} b), by applying the reverse of the above calculated slope, $\kt$ = $\dzeta/slope$.
-The average $\kt$ is found to be 3.2 $\pm$ 1.9 $\mathrm{MeV/c}$ for the +tagging bin, and -5.9 $\pm$ 2.2 $\mathrm{MeV/c}$ for the $-$tagging bin.
+The $\dzeta$ results are converted to $\Delta\kt$ results, Fig.~\ref{dZeta_kT} b), by applying the reverse of the above calculated slope, $\Delta\kt$ = $\dzeta/slope$.
+The $\etatot$-averaged $\Delta\kt$ is found to be 3.2 $\pm$ 1.9 $\mathrm{MeV/c}$ for the +tagging bin, and -5.8 $\pm$ 2.1 $\mathrm{MeV/c}$ for the $-$tagging bin.
 The untagged asymmetry, -0.4 $\pm$ 0.9 $\mathrm{MeV/c}$, obtained from the error-weighted mean of the four charge-tagged bins, is consistent with zero.
 We observe a $\sim$2$\sigma$ level linear $\etatot$-dependency in the +tagging $\kt$ results.
-This appears to be mainly attributed to the $x$-dependency of the parton fractions.
+This is likely due mainly to the $x$-dependence of the parton fractions.

-The tagged $\kt$ results provide sufficient constraints to solve for the $\kt$ of individual partons once we learn the parton fractions in each charge-tagged bin, which can be estimated from simulation.
-A caveat here is that our inversion method is not intended to be theoretically rigorous, but assumes simple 2 $\rightarrow$ 2 scattering kinematics in our simulation sample, guiding the analysis and setting the scale of the Sivers $\kt$ for individual partons.
+The tagged $\Delta\kt$ results provide sufficient constraints to solve for the Sivers $\kt$ of individual partons if we know the parton fractions in each charge-tagged bin, which can be estimated from simulation.
+The inversion method used is based on fundamental concepts; we assume simple 2 $\rightarrow$ 2 scattering kinematics in the simulation sample which then guides the analysis to determine the magnitude and sign of the Sivers $\kt$ for individual partons.
 Combining the gluon and sea quark contributions, there are four constraints from charge tagging vs. three unknown variables: $\ktu$, $\ktd$ and $\ktgsea$.
 To increase the stability of the inversion process, data from adjacent bins in $\etatot$ are combined, leading to the eight constraints:

 where $f$ represents the parton fraction from simulation~\cite{supplement}, the right-hand side $\kt$ is the tagged measurement in data, $i$ runs over all the charge tagging bins, and $j$ runs over the two adjacent $\etatot$ bins.
-The over-constrained system is solved through Moore-Penrose inversion yielding values for the individual parton $\kt$, displayed in Fig.~\ref{fig4} and discussed further below.
+The over-constrained system is solved through Moore-Penrose inversion, yielding values for the individual parton $\kt$, displayed in Fig.~\ref{inverted_kT} and discussed further below.